 5. Not a real break

 In this, neither of the partners wants to break up.
 But they are just so angry at the moment that they want to take a break, even if they cannot stay away from each other for long.
-Couples taking a fake break tend to act on impulse – they may even walk out saying they need time for themselves but are usually back by the end of the day or the next day.
+Couples taking a fake break tend to act on impulse – they may even walk out saying they need some me-time but are usually back by the end of the day or the next day.

 11 Tips For Taking A Relationship Break